cmdcnd/learn/docs/index.md

 Users will delight in instant access to comprehensive, up-to-date information, leading to an enhanced overall experience and increased satisfaction.

-In summary, a well-designed documentation site boosts efficiency, trims expenses, and elevates the user experience, paving the way for success.
+A well-designed documentation site boosts efficiency, trims expenses, and elevates the user experience, paving the way for success.